-- The evolution to the NGN is enabling and requiring telecommunications providers to transition from proprietary protocols to open system protocols to manage their networks.
-Concurrently, traditional circuit switched services are migrating to the Internet's packet•switched networks.
-As this migration continues and new Internet services are introduced, the PN may become more susceptible to well-known Internet vulnerabilities, especially in light of the more integrated and increasing dependence on commercial-off-the-shelf technology. - The assurance and full protection of American citizens' civil liberties, their rights to privacy, and their rights to the protection of proprietary data should be affirmatively addressed in CIP planning.
+- The Telecommunications Act of 1996 is opening the telecommunications industry to increased competition and interconnection, industry consolidation and integration, and foreign ownership at the same time that new service providers are gaining access to network facilities.
+Security measures are consequently becoming even more complicated and difficult to implement. - The evolution to the NGN is enabling and requiring telecommunications providers to transition from proprietary protocols to open-system protocols to manage their networks.
+Concurrently, traditional circuit-switched services are migrating to the Internet's packet-switched networks.
+As this migration continues and new Internet services are introduced, the PN may become more susceptible to well-known Internet vulnerabilities, especially in light of the more integrated and increasing dependence on commercial off-the-shelf technology. - The assurance and full protection of American citizens' civil liberties, their rights to privacy, and their rights to the protection of proprietary data should be affirmatively addressed in CIP planning.